What benefits will I receive by participating in Army ROTC?

 How much time does ROTC take?

 Freshman and sophomores attend class 1 hour per week.
 Juniors and seniors attend class for 3 hours per week.
 All Cadets attend 3 physical training sessions of 1 hour each per week.
-All Cadets also attend a 2 hour leadership lab each week.
+All Cadets attend approximately once per month a lab exercise on a Saturday.
 Freshman and sophomores average 7 hours of ROTC a week.
 Junior Cadets average 10 hours per week.
 Senior Cadets plan, coordinate, and execute the training for the physical training sessions and the leadership labs, they average anywhere from 10 to 14 hours of ROTC a week.
 Each semester the Battalion will conduct one weekend field exercise lasting about 48 hours.
+Outside of the standard program events Cadets have the opportunity to volunteer for several other trainings and events.

 What are my obligations?

-Cadets do not incur an obligation to the US Army until they sign a contract.
+Cadets do not incur any obligation to the US Army until they sign a contract.
 Freshman and sophomores are not required to sign contracts and can participate without obligation, unless they receive and accept a scholarship.
-When a Cadet reaches the junior year they must sign a contract accepting their commitment to the US Army.
-All contracts state that upon graduation the Cadet will accept a commission as a 2nd Lieutenant in the US Army and will complete and 8 year commitment.
-For Cadets that are going on Active Duty the commitment will be served as 4 years on Active duty and 4 years in a reserve status.
-Cadets that are going in the National Guard or US Army Reserve will normally serve 8 years in their ARNG or USAR unit.
+When a Cadet reaches the junior year they must sign a contract accepting a commitment to the US Army otherwise they must withdraw from the program.
+All contracts state that upon graduation the Cadet will accept a commission as a 2nd Lieutenant in the US Army and will complete an 8 year commitment.
+For Cadets that are going on Active Duty the commitment will be served as 4 years on Active duty and 4 years in one of the 3 reserve status.
+Cadets that are going in the National Guard or US Army Reserve will normally serve 6 years on drilling status (one weekend a month and two weeks in the summer) in their ARNG or USAR unit and 2 years in the Individual Ready Reserve.

 As a cadet, can I still participate in other activities?